open-telemetry/oteps/text/0005-global-init.md

 presents a set of opposing requirements: (1) the API supports a configurable SDK; (2) third party libraries may use OpenTelemetry without configuration.

+Without specifying at-most-once initialization for these global factory instances, any module of code could conceivably re-install a new SDK at any time during program execution.
+This proposal ensures that only the application main() function, or a suitable framework, has explicit control over when the SDK is installed; further, it is able to check whether the operation succeeded and abort if the SDK could not be installed properly.
+After initialization, the operator can be sure the intended SDK was installed and will remain installed.

+This OTEP also specifies the behavior of the global instances when they are used before an SDK is installed, which is a problem in some languages.

 ## Explanation